g8ecj/irrigate/README.md

    irr_web.c
    irrigate.c
 ```
-External libraries to parse and generate JavaScript Object Notation (JSON) data for the AJAX
+External libraries are used to parse and generate JavaScript Object Notation (JSON) data for the AJAX
 methods used in the web interface.
 The javascript widgets for timeline support are from
 the CHAPS links library and are available under the Apache license.
 Other javascript code has
 been released to the public domain.